ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 20. Hot key commands
 21. Extended rope bridge and zip-liner
 22. Editable auto save
-23. build in caves
+23. Build in caves
-24. Equip/unequip autmaticaly rebreather when swimming
+24. Equip/unequip automaticaly rebreather when swimming
 25. With "DeepSleeper" you sleep how ofen you want
 26. In-Inventory fix with mouse wheel you can rotate stacked item you cannot see.
 (Never eat rotten flesh)
 27. Kelvin no longer takes a break until tasks are completed. ("Getting bases" is the best option.)